ms-fadaei/ms-fadaei/README.md

 - 🎓 I have a bachelor's degree in software engineering.
 - 👀 I'm interested in Front-End development.
 - 🌱 I'm currently learning javascript and all things that relative to it.
-- 💞️ I'm looking to collaborate on developing Front-End open-source programming.
+- 💞️ I'm looking to collaborate on developing Front-End open-source projects.